Also known as Split Voting, Dot Voting, or Multi-voting

 Voters are assigned a set number of votes to distribute for a given position being voted on.
 The voter may assign those votes to the candidates however they’d like.
 For example, if a voter has three votes to assign, and five candidates to choose from, they could give all three votes to one candidate, or give one vote to three candidates, or something in between.
 The administrator decides whether the voters must assign all votes, or whether they may assign fewer votes (up to the total number of votes allowed) during the cumulative voting election.

 A vote-counting algorithm is used to count the number of votes assigned to each candidate.
-The candidate with the most votes assigned to them is considered the winner.
+The candidate with the most cumulative votes assigned to them is considered the winner of the election.

-When running a multi-seat election (i.e. multiple vacancies are available for the position), the candidate with the highest percentage of votes assigned to them will win the first seat.
-The second-highest percentage wins the second seat, and so on, until all seats are filled.
+When running a multi-seat election (i.e., multiple vacancies are available for the position), the candidate with the highest percentage of votes assigned to them will win the first seat.
+The candidate with the second-highest percentage of votes wins the second seat, and so on until all seats are filled.

 Cumulative voting is a voting system that gives minority shareholders more power to influence the outcome of an election and elect their preferred candidate.
 Cumulative voting is typically used by organizations voting for business directors or board positions.
 This voting method could also be used in executive state legislatures, federal legislatures, and other government entities.